Community Grants

 Funding period January 1 - December 31 of the following year

-• Be a registered non-profit and/or charity organization in good standing.
+• Be a registered non‑profit organization and/or registered charity in good standing

-• Be based in Spruce Grove and/or serve residents of Spruce Grove.
+• Be based in Spruce Grove and/or provide services to residents of Spruce Grove

-• Meet the requirements as set out in the Civic Grant Program policy.
+• Meet all eligibility requirements outlined in the Civic Grant Program Policy for the Community Grant stream

 How to apply